Evidence Synthesis

 • How do we trade off possible benefits and harms?

-• How can we inform decisionmaking from diverse perspectives?
+• How can we inform decision-making from diverse perspectives?

 • What healthcare interventions are the best value given limited resources?